joelparkerhenderson/system-quality-attributes/doc/administrability/index.md

 - **Detailed Documentation**: Provide detailed documentation and support resources to assist administrators in managing and troubleshooting the system.
 - **Access Management**: Implement strong access control and auditing features to ensure secure and traceable administrative actions.

-### Conclusion

-Administrability is a critical attribute for ensuring that software systems can be managed efficiently and effectively.
-By addressing administrability as a system quality attribute, a non-functional requirement, and a cross-functional constraint, organizations can develop systems that are easy to configure, monitor, and maintain.
-This reduces the administrative burden, minimizes potential for errors, and ensures that the system remains reliable and performs well over its lifecycle.

 </span>

+**Define administerable:**  <span data-chatgpt-prompt="define administerable (computers and software)">Administerable refers to hardware or software that can be managed and controlled by an administrator or an authorized user.
+This control can include tasks such as installation, maintenance, updates, configurations, and security settings.
+An administerable system is designed to allow an administrator to maintain and manage the system remotely, making it easier to keep the system running smoothly and securely.</span>
 **Define administerable:**  <span data-chatgpt-prompt="define administerable (computers and software)">Administerable refers to hardware or software that can be managed and controlled by an administrator or an authorized user.
 This control can include tasks such as installation, maintenance, updates, configurations, and security settings.
 An administerable system is designed to allow an administrator to maintain and manage the system remotely, making it easier to keep the system running smoothly and securely.</span>

 ## See Also